PrometheanDesign/LoRaWAN_End_Node/readme.txt

 @par Hardware and Software environment

-  - This example runs on the STM32WLxx Nucleo board.
+  - This example runs on the STM32WLxx Nucleo board, RAK 3172, or SEEED LoRa E5.

   - STM32WLxx Nucleo board Set-up
     - Connect the Nucleo board to your PC with a USB cable type A to micro-B